Illustration of DIY Wasp Prevention: How to Keep Wasps Out of Your Yard

 • netting around frequently used dining spaces

 The best time to prevent nesting is early spring, when queens begin scouting and building small starter nests.
+A weekly or biweekly inspection can make a major difference.

 • under eaves